 There are two ways you can create an AWS diagram.
 You can create on manually by creating containers, layers, and adding services and resources as needed and linking them as necessary.

 You can also generate an AWS diagram automatically by connecting an application like SmartDraw to your AWS account.

-Start with an AWS diagram template located in the Network Design category.
+Start with an AWS diagram template located in the Amazon Web Services and Network Design category.

 Drawing an AWS Diagram Manually